ay3xqa/kalshiXderibitTrading/README.md

 ## Running the Model and Dashboard locally

-Open up two terminals - one for the server and one for the client b       v
+Open up two terminals - one for the server and one for the client

 #### Client Terminal